 TINYPulse is a feedback-based tool that encourages the whole team to provide input.
 This is a relatively new tool for us at Buffer but we’ve enjoyed having space where anyone on the Buffer team can share thoughts to a specific question, or offer anonymous suggestions to the executive team.

 Possibly the most used app within all of Slack for us is Zoom.
 This is because we have a lot of video calls to replace in-person meetings.
 From any channel in Slack, you can start an instant meeting by entering the /zoom command.

-To give an idea of how often this one is used, in 2017 we had an average of 25 meetings per workday plus we spent a total of 1,050,000 minutes on Zoom.
+To give an idea of how often this one is used, in 2019 we spent a total of 1,234,433 minutes on Zoom.

 Slack Bots and Apps We Admire

 There are so many great Slack bots and apps out there to help facilitate team bonding and help remote workers.
-The ones above are the few we’ve used but we’ve also created a list of awesome Slack bots and apps we haven’t used yet but admire.
-Maybe one day they’ll get added to the team Slack!
+In addition to the bots and apps that we’re currently using, here are a few others that we admire.

 Disco helps your team recognize one another’s contributions, big and small, and quantifies that feedback to keep your culture on track.